West Feliciana Parish Profile

 Nutrition and Community Health

-Nutrition and gardening classes reaching 291 Pre-K and kindergarteners are being conducted at Bains Lower Elementary.
-Nutrition programs including Dining with Diabetes, Break Up with Salt, and Stay Independent are being offered.
-Youth receive nutrition programming through the 4-H Mission Nutrition Cooking Club, workshops, and summer camps.
-AgCenter mini grant funding provided for a health expansion of the West Feliciana Parish Library of Things.
+Nutrition and gardening classes reaching 278 Pre-K and kindergarteners are being conducted at Bains Lower Elementary.
+Nutrition programs including Dining with Diabetes, Break Up with Salt, Stay Independent, and Small Changes, Healthy Habits are being offered.
+Youth receive nutrition programming through the 4-H Mission Nutrition Cooking Club and summer camps.
+AgCenter mini grant funding provided for monthly herb and spice samples along with factsheets at the parish library.

 4-H Youth Development

 4-H has had many successful programs.
-221 4-H members from six school clubs and one community club participated in a variety of projects and parish, regional and state activities.
-Four-H’ers participated in Art History and Robotics Lesson Studies this year.
-To provide additional experiences, 4-H’ers can join the following project clubs Sewing Club, Shooting Sports, Junior Leaders, Horse Club, Livestock Club, Rabbit Club, and Cooking Club.
+236 members from six school clubs and one community club participated in a variety of projects and parish, regional and state activities.
+Four-H’ers participated in the lesson study LA Wildlife.
+To provide additional experiences, 4-H’ers can join the Sewing Club, Shooting Sports, Junior Leaders, Horse Club, Livestock Club, Rabbit Club, Horticulture Club, and Mission Nutrition Cooking Club.

 Agriculture and Natural Resources